sigstore/sigstore-js/README.md

 the artifact:

 ```
-$ ./bin/sigstore.js verify sigstore-0.0.0.tgz signature
+$ ./bin/sigstore.js verify sigstore-0.0.0.tgz signature signingcert.pem

 Signature verified OK
 ```

-This will caulcuate the SHA256 digest of the package and use that value to look-up matching entries in the Rekor log.
-For each Rekor entry with a matching digest it will look at the signature stored in that entry to see if it matches the local signature.
-When a matching signature is found the associated signing certificate will be used to validate that the signature matches the artifact.
+This will use the signing certificate to ensure that the SHA256 digest encoded in the supplied signature matches the digest of the package itself.
+A future iteration of the verification logic will also find and verify the corresponding entry in the Rekor log.

 [1]: https://github.com/sigstore/rekor